-- As Swayamsevaks/Sevikas of HSS (UK) we commit ourselves to the protection and safekeeping of all children and young people for whom we care in our activities. - It is the responsibility of each one of us to prevent abuse of children and young people and to report any abuse discovered or suspected (see categories of abuse in section 1). - We recognise that our work with children and young people is the responsibility of the whole management of HSS (UK). - We are committed to the provision of resources for those who work with children and young people and to providing suitable and adequate supervision. - All karyakartas must be familiar with this document and agree to support the principles and guidance in it.
+- As Swayamsevaks/Sevikas of HSS (UK) we commit ourselves to the protection and safekeeping of all children, young people and vulnerable adults for whom we care in our activities. - It is the responsibility of each one of us to prevent abuse of children, young people and vulnerable adults and to report any abuse discovered or suspected (see categories of abuse/harm and risks in section 1).

+- We recognise that our work with children, young people and vulnerable adults is the responsibility of the whole management of HSS (UK). - We are committed to the provision of resources for those who work with children, young people and vulnerable adults and to providing suitable and adequate supervision. - All karyakartas must be familiar with this document and agree to support the principles and guidance in it.